natcap/invest/doc/api-docs/installing.rst

 .. attention::
     The package versions in the debian:stable repositories often lag far behind the latest releases.
-It may be necessary to install a later version of a libarary from a different package repository, or else build the library from source.
+It may be necessary to install a later version of a library from a different package repository, or else build the library from source.